AdKats/AdKats/README.md

         Download and install the latest universal version of XpKiller's
         <a href="https://forum.myrcon.com/showthread.php?6698" target="_blank">Procon Chat, GUID, Stats and Mapstats Logger</a>.
         Make sure stat logger is running without error for a few minutes after installation.
         If you are already running the BF3 only version of stat logger, that is fine, but the universal version is preferred for full functionality.
     </li>
     <li>
         <b style='color:#DF0101;'>GO BACK TO STEP 1 AND INSTALL STAT LOGGER.</b>
-        I cannot emphasize this enough; Far too many people have posted issues because they refuse to follow instructions.
+        Far too many people have posted issues because they refuse to follow instructions.
-        Do NOT attempt to install AdKats until stat logger is running without issue.
+        DO NOT attempt to install AdKats until stat logger is running without issue.
     </li>
     <li>
         <b>Set up the database.</b>
         Run the contents of the <a href="https://raw.github.com/ColColonCleaner/AdKats/master/adkats.sql" target="_blank">AdKats Database Setup Script</a> on your database, on the same schema stat logger uses.
-        <b><u>WARNING: If you already have AdKats installed and running this script will completely wipe your existing
-            data for the plugin and all of your settings.</u></b>
+        <b><u>WARNING: If you already have AdKats installed and running this script will completely wipe your existing data for the plugin and all of your settings.</u></b>
         The script must be run by an account with permissions to create tables, triggers, and stored procedures.
     </li>
     <li>